justindxln/SideRunnerCPP/README.md

   - Added distance indicator to HUD (Timeline blink and spin animations, dynamic color based on distance)
   - Added double jump indicator to HUD (cooldown progress, glow image when double jump is available)
   - Added game over menu UI
+  - Added scoring system based on how long the player survives, the closer the player stays to the wall the faster the score increases
   - Added arcade style persistent high scores and player names